build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 With that understanding, I decide to start with DynamoDB resources.
 You may not be able to follow these steps exactly if you do not have any DynamoDB tables in your account, but you can use any other resource type *that you are sure is unneeded* and follow the same steps.

-1. Open the list **All types** and select **DynamoDB:table**
+1. Open the list `All types` and select `DynamoDB:table`
 1. A filtered view will show only DynamoDB tables in all regions.
 1. If you have too many to manage in different regions, you can filter by region too

 ![Filtered view showing only DynamoDB tables](images/dynamodb-filter.png "Filtered view showing DynamoDB tables")

 4. Now select each resource, and decide if it is needed.
-If it's no longer needed, navigate to that resource's AWS console page, and delete it from there.
+If it's no longer needed, click on the Identifier link or View in dynamodb console link and it will take you to that resource's AWS console page.
+You can then delete the resource.
 Ensure that only resources that are **not** needed are deleted.
-Backup the resource first if unsure.
+Backup the resource first, if unsure.

-5. Once completed for DynamoDB tables, repeat the steps for *S3:buckets* and *lambda:functions*.
+5. Once completed for DynamoDB tables, repeat the steps for `S3:buckets` and `lambda:functions`.

 *Note: If you have a great number of resources to be deleted, manually deleting them this way might take a **long** time, as each deletion will be challenged to ensure you are certain.
 If you are an advanced user, an AWS CLI query will list all the resources of a certain type in a certain region and you can pipe that output to a CLI delete function.
 This is beyond the scope of this post, but an option if you are comfortable with the CLI.
 If you are a student, I recommend understanding the AWS Console first, and then learning how to use the AWS CLI.*